magmide/magmide/README.md

 This question is a lot like asking the Rust project creators "why not just write a specialized C compiler"?
 Because instead of making something *awesome* we'd have to drag around a bunch of bad decisions.
 Sometimes it's worth it to start fresh.

-## Why will the metaprogramming be better than Coq's Notation system?
+## Why will the metaprogramming be more usable than Coq's Notation system?

 Coq's [Notation system](https://coq.inria.fr/refman/user-extensions/syntax-extensions.html) is extremely complex.
 It essentially allows creating arbitrary custom parsers within Coq.
 While this may seem like a good thing, it's a bad thing.
 Reasoning about these custom parsing and scoping rules is extremely difficult, and easy to get wrong.
 It adds a huge amount of work to maintain the system in Coq, and learn the rules for users.